'Everest' movie to open Venice Film Festival

-VENICE The film "Everest", based on the 1996 disaster in which eight people died in a blizzard on the world's highest mountain, will open the 72nd Venice Film Festival, organisers said on Thursday.
+VENICE The film "Everest", based on the 1996 disaster in which eight people died in a blizzard on the world's highest mountain, will open the 72nd Venice Film Festival, organizers said on Thursday.

 Jason Clarke, Sam Worthington, Keira Knightley, Emily Watson and Jake Gyllenhaal star in the film by Icelandic director Baltasar Kormákur that will have its world premiere on the festival's opening day, Sept 2.